 Instead of sweating over transferring data, manually entering information, or managing two systems, TTI was able to integrate SalesForce with Tithel.ly seamlessly.

 After reflecting on his experience working with Tithe.ly’s customer support, Brandon said, “Tithe.ly’s customer service responds so quickly.”
 He went on to say, “They didn’t even have to think about our question.
 They just got it done.”

 Since TTI partnered with Tithe.ly, they’ve not only been able to save a ton of time, but with the money they’re saving every month in fees alone, they’ll be ready to plant nearly six more churches by the end of the year.

-Know what else?
-This figure doesn’t include how much TTI will save in processing fees or with donors covering the charges, which means they’ll be able to invest more money into planting new churches.
+This figure doesn’t include how much TTI will save in processing fees or with donors covering the charges, which means they’ll be able to invest more money into starting new churches.